konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 the last control [TestSubject] for the `LABELNAME` label, when the `CONTROLLABEL` label is applied to a new [TestSubject] bearing the `LABELNAME` label.

+The **control** TestSubject is used as the *basis* for new TestSubject construction.
+See "TestSubject Construction as optional behavior", below.

+[integration-service] should promote a [TestSubject] under test to become the new **control** TestSubject after it passes all of the required IntegrationTestScenarios with the matching `LABELNAME` label.

 ### TestSubject Construction as optional behavior

 **Test Initiation** has a clear control plane: the [IntegrationTestScenario] combined with the